nicoguaro/ellipse_packing/README.md

-# ellipse_packing
+# Ellipse packing
-Generate random ellipses that cover an area
+Generate random ellipses that (partially) cover an area.
+It is intended for automatic generation of microstructures.